human-conditions/yodrew.github.io-original/_posts/2019-11-28-update-2019-november.md

 - public presentations
 - prototyping a complete, prefabricated darkroom

+I have done everything I can do alone.

 Development ended this autumn when I saw:

 1. the last pieces of the method